unparalleled-js/docs-1/connectors/wrike/create-task-action.md

     <tr>
       <td>Assignee</td>
       <td>
         Select users who will be assigned to this task.
-You can define users with a source list or with the user ID.
+You can define users with a source list or manually input their user ID.
       </td>
     </tr>
     <tr>
       <td>Priority after</td>
       <td>
         The newly created task will be put after this task in the task list.
       </td>
     </tr>
     <tr>